LyuLucas1207/NebulaFX/docs/kms/security.md

 ## Audit & Monitoring

-- Capture structured logs emitted under the `rustfs::kms` target.
+- Capture structured logs emitted under the `nebulafx::kms` target.
 Each admin call logs request principals and outcomes.
 - Export metrics such as cache hit ratio, backend latency, and failure counts to your observability stack.
 - Periodically run the e2e Vault suite in a staging environment to verify backup/restore procedures.